juliend2/totoro/README.markdown

 Thanks
 ------

-Bato is inspired from [Toto](http://cloudhead.io/toto).
+Bato is inspired by [Toto](http://cloudhead.io/toto).
 Give it a shot, it's pretty cool.

 MIT License